Filing an Automobile Accident Claim

 We know how to effectively fight back against insurance companies’ efforts to confuse accident victims so that they can dispute, devalue, or deny their claims.
 In every instance, our firm works to maximize our clients’ recoveries, allowing them the ability to heal and get back on their feet after serious accidents, injuries, and losses.

 Contact Us Today for a Free Consultation

 If you were recently injured in a car accident, reach out to The Roth Firm, LLC as soon as possible.
 Your time to file a claim is limited, so do not delay in scheduling a complimentary case evaluation with our team.
 We provide compassionate, individualized service and aggressively advocate for our clients at every stage of the legal process.

-With offices in Atlanta, Nashville, Fayetteville, and Marietta, we are prepared to help you wherever you are located.
 We can even travel to meet you at your home or in the hospital if needed.
 There are no attorney fees when you work with The Roth Firm, LLC unless we secure compensation for you.

 More Than Another Billboard Firm